singh-man/books/crackingTheCoding/18_advancedTopics.md

 Dijkstra's algorithm  is a way to find the shortest path between two points in a weighted directed graph (which might have cycles).
 All edges must have positive values.

 Rather than just stating what Dijkstra's algorithm is, let's try to derive it.
 Consider the earlier described graph.
-We could find the shortest path from s tot by literally taking all possible routes using actual time.
+We could find the shortest path from s to t by literally taking all possible routes using actual time.
 (Oh, and we'll need a machine to clone ourselves.)

 1. Start off at s.
 2. For each of s's outbound edges, clone ourselves and start walking.
 If the edge (s, x) has weight 5, we should actually take 5 minutes to get there.